RedwanHaitami/odin-recipes/README.md

 ## Description

-- Built with HTML and CSS skills.
+- The project built with semantic HTML5 markup and CSS custom propeties.
 - It consists of a main index page linked with three recipes pages.
-- Responsive for both Desktop and Mobile.
+- Responsive for both desktop and mobile.

 ## What was learned